the-events-calendar/the-events-calendar/readme.txt

 Whether your vision is big or small, we have you in mind.

 We've scaled The Events Calendar to work on a network with over 25 million unique visitors per month and hundreds of thousands of events.
 We have it running for Fortune 100 companies.
-Major universities, government institutions and some seriously bad ass startups push their events with our platform.
+Major universities, government institutions and some seriously epic startups push their events with our platform.
 Thousands of churches, eateries, small businesses, musicians, venues, and non-profits are publishing and promoting their events with The Events Calendar.
 You're in good company.

 = FEATURES =